kan package

 save_fig_freqint

-save figure every (save_fig_freq) step
+save figure every (save_fig_freq) steps

 Returns: